bhb/be_valid_asset/README.markdown

 ### Disabling network tests

 If the environment variable `NONET` is set to true, then all tests with no cached response available will be marked as pending.

+The same effect can be achieved by setting the configuration option `pending_if_no_net`:

+    BeValidAsset::Configuration.pending_if_no_net = true

 Configuration
 -------------